Bloodborne Pathogens Training

 Faculty: Erin Azuse, RN BSN

-This IACET accredited online bloodborne pathogens training course is designed for anyone working in a setting where they may be exposed to bloodborne pathogens (BBP) or other potentially infections materials, including nurses, physicians, EMTs, dentists, lab workers, tattoo (body) artists, etc. This course will provide you both OSHA and CDC bloodborne pathogens standard for handling BBP.
+This IACET accredited online bloodborne pathogens training course is designed for anyone working in a setting where they may be exposed to bloodborne pathogens (BBP) or other potentially infections materials, including nurses, physicians, EMTs, dentists, lab workers, tattoo (body) artists, etc. This course will provide you both OSHA and CDC bloodborne pathogens standards for handling BBP.

 This demo video is a small example of this course’s content, it is not representative of the full course and the level of engagement required.